Stand-With-Crypto/swc-web/docs/Verified SWC Partner Guide.md

 ### /api/verified-swc-partner/user-action-opt-in

 This API endpoint allows verified partners to sign their users up to become members of Stand With Crypto programmatically from their own application.

+### /api/verified-swc-partner/view-key-races

+This API endpoint adds an user action of type VIWE_KEY_RACES alongside some metadata whenever a signed in user who has at least OPT_IN view certain pages, e.g. /races on the web and a View Key Races CTA on the app.